Matcha Smoothie with Mango and Spinach

 overhead shot of green smoothie in a blender

-If your smoothie is too thin, add more frozen fruit or frozen spinach to help thicken things up again.
+If your smoothie is too thin, add more frozen fruit to thicken.

 Green tea matcha smoothie with stainless steel straw.